<img src="https://secure.leadforensics.com/85165.png" alt="" style="display:none;">

 1. Tractivity

-Tractivity is the UK stakeholder relationship management (SRM) platform built for organisations running engagement at scale, and it leads this list on the one thing renewable projects are judged on: a defensible record.
+Tractivity is a UK stakeholder relationship management (SRM) platform built for organisations running engagement at scale, and it is listed first because we build it.
+Of the platforms compared on this page, it is the one designed around a single defensible record of who was engaged, when, how and what changed as a result.
 Every email, meeting, call, survey response, event and feedback comment is logged against the stakeholder it relates to, date-stamped and exportable, ready for an examining authority, an FOI request or an Ofgem RIIO submission.

 That matters because renewable consultation isn't a communications exercise; it's a legal one.
 Under the Planning Act 2008 and the Gunning Principles, you have to show consultation was genuine and that responses were conscientiously taken into account.
 Tractivity captures the whole lifecycle, before, during and after consultation, in one place, with surveys, events and consultations run through its public engagement portal so responses link straight to the stakeholder record.

 The renewables track record is specific.
 EDF Energy used Tractivity across the Hinkley Point C and Sizewell C consultation programmes, logging and tagging around 30,000 stakeholder issues at a 100% response rate, with 130,000+ engagements and 650+ events evidenced.
 SSEN has run on Tractivity since 2018, scaling from 15 to over 200 users.
 National Grid has 430+ users in a phased deployment, with around 90% remaining after a year.
-The platform is also used by Scottish Power Renewables, SSE Renewables, RWE and Flotation Energy.
+Tractivity supports 112+ named clients across eight sectors, including energy generators, distribution network operators and transmission owners, such as Scottish Power Renewables, SSE Renewables, RWE and Flotation Energy.

 On compliance, Tractivity holds ISO 27001:2022 and Cyber Essentials Plus, NHS DSPT and is a G-Cloud supplier, with UK data residency on Microsoft Azure UK South.
 Its published, all-inclusive pricing is £9,495 base plus £500 per additional user, with no paid modules, no record caps and no onboarding fee.
 Implementation runs four to six weeks.